Southern torrent salamander: Conservation

 Efforts have been made to conserve this species.
-After being assessed, it was placed in the “Least Concern” category, meaning there is no immediate threat to the survival of the species, and it has a wide distribution with an assumed large population.
-Though there is no immediate threat to the southern torrent salamander, urbanization is beginning to encroach on its habitat.
-Direct effects from logging and disturbing forests with the building of roads and other man-made features are limiting the habitable areas for these salamanders.
-Other indirect effects from urbanization are those that are affecting the temperature of the environment.
+After being assessed, it was placed in the "Least Concern" category, meaning there is no immediate threat to the species' survival, and it has a wide distribution with an assumed large population.
+Despite no immediate threat to the southern torrent salamander, urbanization is beginning to encroach on its habitat.
+Direct effects from logging and disturbing forests, along with the building of roads and other man-made features, limit the habitable areas for these salamanders.
+Other indirect effects of urbanization are those that affect the environment's temperature.
 R. variegatus is extremely sensitive to temperature fluctuations, having a very narrow range of temperatures in which it can thrive.
-The salamanders will begin to show temperature stress at about 63 °F. If the temperature of mountain streams and brooks rises over the next few years, the species will either have to adapt or succumb to the warm temperature.
+The salamanders will begin to show temperature stress at about 63 °F. If the temperature of mountain streams and brooks rises over the next few years, the species will either adapt or succumb to the warm temperature.
 In California, R. variegatus is a Species of Special Concern.
 The composition of the ground in the habitat is also quite important.
 If the texture of the components is too fine, then the environment would not be ideal.
-R. variegatus needs large, pebble-like particles to be able to hide and avoid predators.
+R. variegatus needs large, pebble-like particles to hide and avoid predators.
 Many concerned people still petition to place R. variegatus in a more at-risk category because of the previously unregulated logging that altered the population.
 The species will remain at least concern status until the populations become more threatened.